Software

 What does software do?

-The theory of software was proposed first by Alan Turing in 1935, but it wasn’t until 1958 when John Tukey coined the word software in an issue of American Mathematical Monthly.
+Alan Turing first proposed the theory of software in 1935, but John Tukey coined the term in 1958 in an issue of American Mathematical Monthly.
+What software does depends on its category.
+Four main categories exist:

-Programming : Programming software is the tools and solutions designed to help developers write programs.
+- Programming: Programming software is the tools and solutions designed to help developers write programs.
 These tools include linkers, interpreters, compilers, text editors, and more.

-System : System software is the foundation of application software, encompassing things like operating systems, disk formatters and text editors.
+- System: System software is the foundation of application software, encompassing things like operating systems, disk formatters and text editors.
 System software also manages hardware components and enables various non-task specific functions.

-Application : With application software, we can enable computers to perform certain tasks.
+- Application: With application software, we can enable computers to perform certain tasks.
 Examples of application software include database systems, gaming applications, office suites, and educational tools.

-Malicious software : Malware, or malicious software is intentionally built to damage computer systems and disrupt other software.
+- Malicious software: Malware, or malicious software is intentionally built to damage computer systems and disrupt other software.
 Examples of malware include computer viruses, spyware, adware, worms, and trojan horses

 Where does software come from?